mahela-aws/helloworld-lambda-demo/README.md

 ## Known Issue

 `Lambda was unable to decrypt the environment variables because KMS access was denied` This is a known issue as shown in below link.
-You get this error when you deploy the lambda function for first time and try to run it.
+You get this error when you deploy the lambda function for the first time and try to run it.

 https://github.com/serverless/examples/issues/279